-Social media giant Twitter has confirmed that the loss of service experienced by Cuban bloggers posting messages using SMS technology from the island was the result of a technical issue and not the result of censorship by the Cuban government.
-A statement issued by the company via its Twitter account @twitter_es today, stated that:
+Social media giant Twitter has confirmed that the loss of service experienced by Cuban bloggers posting messages using SMS technology from the island resulted from a technical issue and not the result of censorship by the Cuban government.
+A statement issued by the company via its Twitter account @twitter_es today stated that:

 @yoanisanchez #twitter must clarify if its service has censured us from publishing tweets by SMS or if the government of #Cuba has blocked us.

-Meanwhile, Cuba’s Vice-Minister of Information and Communications, Jose Luis Perdomo denounced allegations of the possibility that the Cuban government may be responsible for the service interruption, stating that: “Anyone who cares to send that kind of message can do so, as we do not in any way impede this ability as a matter of policy, we have nothing in place to do so.”
-Speaking from Moscow, the Vice-Minister went on to blame U.S. sanctions for the inability of Cuban citizens to access social media sites saying that Twitter and Facebook do not have agreements with Cuba’s telecom company and that that is: “the real reason why at times communications can be difficult.”
-He also stated that other services such as Google maps couldn’t be accessed in Cuba because of the country’s inclusion on the U.S. State Department’s list of “State Sponsors of Terrorism.”
+Meanwhile, Cuba’s Vice-Minister of Information and Communications, Jose Luis Perdomo, denounced allegations of the possibility that the Cuban government may be responsible for the service interruption, stating that: “Anyone who cares to send that kind of message can do so, as we do not in any way impede this ability as a matter of policy, we have nothing in place to do so.”
+Speaking from Moscow, the vice-Minister blamed U.S. sanctions for the inability of Cuban citizens to access social media sites saying that Twitter and Facebook do not have agreements with Cuba’s telecom company and that that is: “the real reason why at times communications can be difficult.”
+He also stated that other services such as Google Maps couldn’t be accessed in Cuba because of the country’s inclusion on the U.S. State Department’s list of “State Sponsors of Terrorism.”

-This incident shows the danger in drawing conclusions before having all the facts.
-In an article I published last night on The Havana note titled: “Cuban Government May have Blocked SMS Access to Twitter,” I was quick to suspect the Cuban government’s involvement in the service interruption, rather then further developing the alternative, which in retrospect was the real culprit.
+This incident shows the danger in concluding having all the facts.
+In an article I published last night on The Havana note titled: “Cuban Government May have Blocked SMS Access to Twitter,” I was quick to suspect the Cuban government’s involvement in the service interruption, rather than further developing the alternative, which in retrospect was the real culprit.

-There is a silver lining to this incident however.
-First, the power of social media to connect Cuba’s civil society with the outside world has never been so evident.
-Even three days of inactivity on Yoani Sanchez’ account sent a message to the outside world that something was wrong.
-Secondly, the network of relationships created between civil society in the U.S. (such as the Cuba IT & Social Media Initiative) and civil society inside Cuba, allowed us to act promptly to work toward restoring the service that had been interrupted.
-Finally, the Cuban government has called on the U.S. government to reform its telecommunication sanctions in order to expand access to technology in Cuba.
-In response, the U.S. government should move swiftly to clarify and reform U.S. telecommunications sanctions toward the island in order to remove any regulations that would impede Cubans accessing any technologies that can empower civil society, as recommended by our report.
+There is a silver lining to this incident, however.
+First, social media’s power to connect Cuba’s civil society with the outside world has never been so evident.
+Even three days of inactivity on Yoani Sanchez’s account sent a message to the outside world that something was wrong.
+Secondly, the network of relationships created between civil society in the U.S. (such as the Cuba IT & Social Media Initiative) and civil society inside Cuba allowed us to act promptly to work toward restoring the service that had been interrupted.
+Finally, the Cuban government has called on the U.S. government to reform its telecommunication sanctions to expand access to technology in Cuba.
+In response, the U.S. government should move swiftly to clarify and reform U.S. telecommunications sanctions toward the island to remove any regulations that would impede Cubans from accessing any technologies that can empower civil society recommended by our report.